spacetelescope/STScI-STIPS/docs/using_stips/psf_grid.rst

 ==================
 .. note::

     The STIPS PSF Grid creation and configuration process is still in flux.
-At the moment there is a somewhat confusing conflation of PSF convolution size (which should be mostly to do with available memory and computation speed) and how many individual PSF interpolations are used from a given grid.
+At the moment, there is a somewhat confusing conflation of PSF convolution size (which should be mostly to do with available memory and computation speed) and how many individual PSF interpolations are used from a given grid.
 In the future, these considerations will be split apart, so the documentation here is subject to change.

 Overview
 --------